 Jim Hanna, MA, is Executive Director of the Cumberland County Food Security Council.
 He lives in Portland which has been his base to do food-system focused work since the early 90s.
 His children attended Portland Public Schools and he has spent much time working with and coaching students.
 He has been a Social Justice Influencer since before we named it that.

-Kristina Kalolo, MA, is the Research & Outreach Administrator for the Cumberland County Food Security Council.
+Kristina Kalolo, MA, is the Farm to School Project Director for the Cumberland County Food Security Council.
 During Phase I, she organized and oversaw the PPS Food Security Needs Assessment.
 In Phase II, she helped develop the Toolkit and convenes the Nutrition Education Action Group.
 Kristina also serves as the Markets Manager for the Somali Bantu Community Association's Liberation Farms where she works with Food Service Director, Jane McLucas to procure local produce from the farmers to create scratch marinara sauce for Portland Public Schools.
 Kristina is passionate about creating socially just food systems that participate in collective healing for the land and the beings it holds.

 Lily Chaleff, MA, first became interested in food activism in Worcester, MA in 2012 when building guerrilla community gardens, volunteering with Food Not Bombs, and dumpster diving with friends.
 After working as a farmer, restaurant worker, and fishmonger, Lily became a FoodCorps member in Portland, ME working in two elementary schools to connect kids to healthy food.
 In her current position as Schools & Youth Program Coordinator at Cultivating Community, she is able to direct her experience to the school district level and community wide organizing through Food Fuels Learning to support school gardens, cooking and nutrition education, cafeteria culture, and other food security initiatives.
 She practices permaculture, herbalism, and dismantling systems of oppression through both at work and in personal life.